-- 1. The intended dissertation director, in consultation and collaboration with one of the PNM field advisors who will act as a second reader, will administer the field examination. - 2.
+1. The intended dissertation director, in consultation and collaboration with one of the PNM field advisors, will administer the field examination.
+The intended dissertation director should propose a second reader (either a PNM field advisor or another Trachtenberg School faculty member) to the PNM field advisor s/he is working with. - 2.
 The field examination requirement is for the student to submit an essay to the intended dissertation director and the second reader.
 The field examination essay should be relevant to the field and can be any combination of a quantitative study, a qualitative study, or a literature review. - 3.
 The field examination essay should be comparable in length, style, and quality to a journal manuscript.
-Specific formatting requirements (i.e. length, style, structure, etc.) for the field examination essay will be determined in a discussion with the intended dissertation director and the second reader (see point 3 under procedures). - 4.
-The field examination essay may be extension of work the student has done as part of an independent study or other coursework.
-The field examination essay must, however, be sole-authored original work. - 5.
+Specific formatting requirements (i.e. length, style, structure, etc.) for the field examination essay will be determined in a discussion with the intended dissertation director and the second reader (see point 3 under procedures).
+1 Note that the student does not need to have a dissertation proposal developed at this stage.
+Also, at this stage the requirement is that there be an "intended dissertation director," which means that the student has made a request to a TSPPPA faculty member who has tentatively agreed to serve in this role.
+Once the field examination is over, the faculty member may choose not to continue in the dissertation director role, and the student may request another - 4.
+The field examination essay may be an extension of work the student has done as part of an independent study or other coursework.
+The field examination essay must, however, be the sole-authored original work. - 5.
 The possible grades for the field examination essay are: High pass, pass, bare pass, fail.
+Procedures: